cerlane/taskfarm-pbsdsh/README.md

 This taskfarm script and environment module for PBS PRO is meant for one to run multiple independent tasks on one single and/or multiple nodes.
 Each task can use one core or multiple cores as per required.
 Each task is however limited to run within one node.

+This is particularly useful for users who would like to run multiple ML (machine learning) jobs on multiple GPUs that are on different computer nodes.
+Please note that the GPU jobs are expected to be embarrassingly parallel.

 ## modules folder

 This folder contains the module environment setup file (modules/taskfarm/pbsdsh/0.1).
 You can install "taskfarm" folder in the modules folder in any folders in your system, which is the $MODULESPATH.